-Managing locations for SIP trunk service providers in Lync Server 2013
+Manage locations for SIP trunk service providers in Skype for Business Server 2015

 You populate the Location Information service database with an Emergency Response Location (ERL), which consists of a civic address and the specific address within a building.
 The Location Information service Location field, which is the specific location within a building, has a maximum length of 20 characters (including spaces).
 Within that limited length, try to include the following: